guergabo/TravelCrawl/README.md

 # TravelMeta

 ### About The Project
-A web application to retrieve travel fare information scraped from the web. :spider:
+A web application to retrieve travel fare information scraped from the web. :spider: :computer:

 ### Built With
 ```